Starting Your Baby On Solids: 6 Steps To Follow

 Step 4: Start By Nursing

 Even as you are starting baby on solids, it is vital to keep in mind the fact that milk is still their most important source of nutrients.
 Contrary to what some parents might think it is important that you always nurse your child before giving him solids.
 Starving him with the notion that this will make the child eat the solid food without any resistance does not always work.
 Your child is more likely to develop some interest in the new type of food if he is not hungry.
 Also, offer him more breast milk after the solid food.
+In case of not producing enough milk, you can use some breast pumps to prepare breast milk in time.

 Step 5: Keep The Food Consistency Thin